Who We Hope To Become

 On a farm, the individual can practice the rural arts.
 They can care for, and own, animals.
 They can grow their own food, clean it, help cook it, and share it with others - thus understanding the connection between the land, work and need.

 On-site micro-businesses will serve two main purposes: Vocational opportunities for our participants, as well as revenue for operational expenses.
-Businesses include an on-site thrift shop, farmer’s market, CSAs (Community Shared Agriculture) and an artisan shop for participants to sell their artwork.
+Businesses include an on-site coffee stand, farmer’s market, shared crop space for local farmers & restaurants, and an artisan shop for participants to sell their artwork.